oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 applications will not shrink until the application is next used.

-For pools created with :ref:`external authentication <extauth>`, with :ref:`homogeneous <connpooltypes>` set to False, or when using :ref:`drcp`, then the number of connections opened at pool creation is zero even if a larger value is specified for ``min``.
+For pools created with :ref:`external authentication <extauth>`, with :ref:`homogeneous <connpooltypes>` set to False, or when using :ref:`drcp` (in python-oracledb Thick mode), then the number of connections opened at pool creation is zero even if a larger value is specified for ``min``.
 Also, in these cases the pool increment unit is always 1 regardless of the value of ``increment``.

 .. _poolhealth: